deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 - Configuration is not consistent
 - Something is missed during manual setup

-Manual deployments are slow, error-prone, and difficult to scale—especially when microservices entered the picture.
+Manual deployments are slow, error-prone, and difficult to scale, especially when microservices entered the picture.
 In a microservices world, every service may use a different language and dependencies, making things even more complicated.

 ## Enter Docker: Containers to the Rescue